-The legal function is a key part of the glue the stitches a business together.
-You are the connective tissue of strategy and execution.
+The legal function is the glue the stitches a business together.
+The connective tissue of strategy and execution.

 We believe it’s time to free the lawyers.
 It’s time to free inhouse teams to have a greater impact.
 And do it in a way that generates a competitive advantage.

 Time audits have shown that the majority of an inhouse lawyers time is spent: (in meetings or emails) getting decent instructions, drafting, collaborating on documents or negotiating externally.

 For the most part, this is not legal work.
 For the most part, brilliant lawyers doing this stuff is like using a Ferrari to go camping – it has some utility, but it’s a clear misallocation of resources.
 This work is the guff that prevents lawyers from getting to the real stuff.
 The stuff that generates competitive advantage, or protects the enterprise.
 The stuff your clients care about, and frankly, the stuff that is interesting.